warmpotato333/probabilistic_plugging/README.md

 When liquid falls down a thin liquid tube under gravity, it forms a thin liquid film due to the surface tension.
 As it fall, the surface of the film forms waves.
 A wave grows by itself, but also by interacting with other nearby waves, bigger waves swallowing smaller waves.
 If a wave grow too large, it forms a plug, the liquid stop flowing.
 This is an issue in engineering, in health like in the lungs of a patient with thick mucus.
 We want to know what parameters cause plugging.

 One important parameter is film thickness value $a$.
+There are many studies that showed that there exist a critical parameter $a^*$.
+For any liquid film with a thickness $a > a^*$, a plug would form regardless of initial conditions.